-The availability of information appears to shape recipients' perceptions of the relative importance of information.
-This implies that outside actors do not merely render information available, but also likely shape recipients' priorities and understanding of their own outlook.
-Information campaigns should therefore be intentional about their impact on local discourses and aware of potential effects on local conflict dynamics, seeing as the audience comprises some of Somalia's most vulnerable communities.
+As unpacked earlier, outside actors do not merely render information available, but also likely shape recipients' priorities and understanding of their own outlook.
+Information campaigns should therefore be intentional about their impact on local discourses and aware of potential effects on local conflict dynamics, seeing as the audience comprises some of Somalia's most vulnerable communities, who-as the data revealed-have limited opportunities to validate the sources and content of information received.